ionut-t/tsm/README.md

 - `prefix + N` - Create new session (because you need _another_ project opened)
 - `prefix + L` - Toggle to last session (Alt+Tab, but make it tmux)
 - `prefix + l` - Toggle to last window (now you can be indecisive faster)
+- `prefix + M` - Move window to another session (for when you put things in the wrong place)

 **The Hook:**